 In addition to using sunscreen, there are other measures you can take to protect your skin from the sun’s harmful rays.
 Wear protective clothing such as hats, long-sleeved shirts, and pants.
 Seek shade during peak sun hours (10 am to 4 pm).
 And avoid tanning beds, which can increase your risk of skin cancer.

-Best Sun Protection Options for the Beach
+The Best 3 Sun Protection Options for the Beach

 There are so many options out there when it comes to sunscreen, which can make choosing the right one overwhelming.
 I have compiled a list of great sun protection products that will aid in your decision making.